Overview

 Semester 1

-This module will introduce you to the study of psychology, first by discussing its conceptual underpinnings and historical development, then topics related to living in the world as biological, learning and feeling beings.
-The first part of the module will focus on the philosophical foundations of psychology, its status as a science and current identity, while the second part will deal with evolutionary theory and the relationship of the brain to behaviour.
-The third part will consider learning, and the fourth will analyse emotions from biological, psychological and social perspectives.
+This module introduces students to the study of psychology, first by discussing its conceptual underpinnings and historical development and then topics related to living in the world as biological, learning and feeling beings.
+Block 1 focuses on the philosophical foundations of Psychology, its status as a science and current identity, while Block 2 covers learning from the environment and from others.
+Block 3 includes evolutionary theory and the relationship of the brain to behaviour and Block 4 covers emotions from biological, psychological and social perspectives.
+The module provides the knowledge-base necessary for advanced study at level 5 and also the development of skills relating to factual learning, i.e., accessing, organising, assimilating and revising information.

 Semester 2

 This module introduces topics related to living in the world as a developing, thinking, social and individual being.
-Topics will include memory, perception, attention, cognitive development, interpersonal behaviour, group behaviour, intelligence, personality and aspects of atypical behaviour.
-Study in each of these areas will provide you with a framework for advanced study at Level 5.
-In addition to knowledge, the module will provide you with the opportunity to develop skills relating to accessing, assimilating and communicating information, and it will introduce you to a variety of assessment techniques that you'll encounter on the course.
+Topics will include memory, perception, attention, cognitive development, interpersonal behaviour, group behaviour, intelligence, personality, and aspects of atypical behaviour.
+Study in each of these will provide a framework for advanced study at level 5.
+Students will learn about these theoretical ideas and consider how and why these ideas should be communicated to the general public.

 Year 2